cbonoz/okta19/README.md

 </p>

 # Onboard SMS
----
-SMS Onboarding Guides in under 160 characters.
+Create and share SMS Guides shareable anywhere/anytime - 160 characters per step or less.

 ## Inspiration
 Onboard SMS delivers guides and tutorials to you via text where ever you are,